-Annon Summary Mark
+tion Summary Mark

-TABLE A - Test 1: Role Plays (30 Marks)
+TABLE A - Test 1: Role Play (30 marks)

-www.PapaCambridge.com This part of the examination is primarily a test of the candidate's ability to communicate information, requests, etc, in plausibly life-like situations.
-Intelligibility is therefore of gr importance than grammatical or syntactic accuracy.
-However, verbal communication only will assessed: credit will not be given for gestures, facial expressions or other non-verbal forms of communication.
+www.PapaCambridge.com This part of the examination is primarily a test of the candidate's ability to communic information, requests, etc, in plausibly life-like situations.
+Intelligibility is therefore of importance than grammatical or syntactic accuracy.
+However, verbal communication only w assessed: credit will not be given for gestures, facial expressions or other non-verbal forms communication.
 The use of appropriate register and correct idiom will be rewarded.
 The teacher/examiner will play the part of a patient and well-disposed foreigner with no knowledge of the candidate's first language.

-Each of the ten tasks to be performed in the examination will be assessed on the scale below.
+Each of the five tasks to be performed in the examination will be assessed on the scale below.